mkyleUD/Caviness-HPC-Intro/_episodes/06-paraellel-job.md

  ~~~~
  {: .language-bash}

-This time we can see the jobs a few seconds to get through all the additional points, and the that it require ~2GB of RAM.
+This time we can see the job takes a few seconds to get through all the additional points, and it requires ~2GB of RAM.

-Lets run this jobs this with over a __trillion__ points and see what happens.
-To do this we will have make a couple more edits to the `serial.qs` script.
+Let's run this job with over a __trillion__ points and see what happens.
+To do this we will have to make a couple more edits to the `serial.qs` script.
  ~~~~
  ...
 Many lines later...
   22 # SBATCH --mem=50G